bustle/shep/README.md

 }
 ```

-### Custom Builds
+### Custom Builds Commands

 By default shep builds all your functions using webpack.
 If your project requires a different build process, then edit your `package.json`.
 Before running your build command, shep populates the `PATTERN` environment variable which can be accessed as `process.env.PATTERN` in your build command.
 Be aware that using your own build process will break pattern matching for `shep build` unless your build command respects the `PATTERN` variable.

 ```json
 {